ConvLab/ConvLab-2/README.md

 1. Extend ConvLab-2 with your code, and submit up to 5 results.
 In the main directory, please create a directory called 'multiwoz-dst' or 'crosswoz-dst' or both, based on your selected task(s), and include your prediction results with the name 'submission[1-5]'.
 2. Zip it and submit.

-**If you are participating both tasks, you can make one zip file and submit the results of both tasks together**.
+**If you are participating both tasks, you can submit one zip file with the results of both tasks together**.

 ### Contact Information
 Please email dstc9-mdtc@service.microsoft.com